 Recently I had a chance to talk with a top addiction counselor.
 I asked him a simple question, How many people in America have some kind of an addiction problem?
 He thought for a while, and then said to me, At least 60-70%.
 I was stunned to realize at least 6 out of 10 people have an addiction to something.

 I’ve learned addictions don’t go away on their own.
 It’s not like you grow out of them.
 It’s far more serious than that.
 Through it all, I’ve come to hate addictions.
-I’ve committed to learn as much as I can about them and to help as many people as possible recover from the addictive grip that is ruining their lives.
+I’ve committed to learn as much as I can about them and helping as many people as possible recover from the addictive grip that is ruining their lives.
 I am writing a series of blogs on addiction.
 You will read my personal opinions on this very important subject.
 It may just change your life.
 It is my prayer you will never become addicted, and if you should, you will be able to find help and be set free from its horrible grip.
 Check out Megan’s story of hope and healing.

 Addictions can include dependencies on: